 Consider following up with a phone call

 For some jobs, (like food & beverage, construction, or retail) it’s easier to get in touch with managers by phone.
-It’s usually best to try contacting the hiring manager by email first, but you can also call to follow up if you feel it’s appropriate in your industry.
+It’s usually best to try contacting the employer by email first, but you can also call to follow up if you feel it’s appropriate in your industry.

 Call at a time of day when the manager is likely the least busy.
 They’ll be more likely to take your call and will appreciate the consideration.